phuchoang2603/sis-arxiv-vad-papers/content/papers/CALLM_Cascading_Autoencoder_and_Large_Language_Model_for_Video_Anomaly_Detection/index.md

 categories:
 - Weakly Supervised
 github_link:
-description: This paper introduces a novel cascade system combining a 3D Autoencoder with a Large Visual Language Model (LVLM) for video anomaly detection, leveraging weak supervision and multimodal capabilities to improve detection and explanation of abnormalities.
+summary: This paper introduces a novel cascade system combining a 3D Autoencoder with a Large Visual Language Model (LVLM) for video anomaly detection, leveraging weak supervision and multimodal capabilities to improve detection and explanation of abnormalities.